 - The second plan is to create a third runway will allow a maximum of 620,000 flights per year

 The proposal for a third runway was conditionally approved in March 2012 by the Hong Government despite ongoing environmental issues similar to those regarding the Tung Chung to Macau Bridge (noise and traffic pollution and the effect to Hong Kong’s pink dolphin population).

 Despite being proposed more than three years ago, the third runway has still not been started.
 Hong Kong is a major transport hub in the region and stands to lose this status to its competitors if the airport is not expanded.

 Final approval for the third runway has now been granted by the government but no timetable has been set out for its completion.
 It is anticipated that it will cost HK$141.5 billion to complete.

 Tung Chung: A Great Place to Live

 Tung Chung is an ideal place to live.
 It offers:

-- A wide range of estates for people to live in many with spectacular views of Tung Chung bay or the sea
+- Wide range of estates for people to live, many with spectacular views of Tung Chung bay or the sea

-- Is close to the airport and only 30 minutes away from Central Hong Kong by MTR
+- Close to the airport and only 30 minutes away from Central Hong Kong by MTR

-- Tung Chung is surrounded by parks and mountains and offers an oasis of relative calm from the hustle and bustle of Hong Kong Island
+- Surrounded by parks and mountains and offers an oasis of relative calm from the hustle and bustle of Hong Kong Island

 - With the building of a public pool and a library as well as a brand new hospital, it is well serviced with amenities